-Fifteen women have been executed since the reinstatement of the death penalty in 1976. (as of May 2015)
+As of July 1, 2019, 16 women have been executed since the reinstatement of the death penalty.

-Twenty-two individuals were executed between 1985 and 2003 for crimes committed as juveniles aged 16 and 17.
+Twenty-two individuals were executed between 1976 and 2005 for crimes committed as juveniles.

 March 1, 2005 - Roper v.
 Simmons.
-The Supreme Court rules that the execution of juveniles is unconstitutional.
-This means that 16 and 17-year-olds are ineligible for execution.
-And reverses two 1989 cases in Kentucky and Missouri.
+The Supreme Court rules that the execution of juvenile offenders is unconstitutional.

 For federal death row inmates, the president alone has the power to grant a pardon.

 1834 - Pennsylvania becomes the first state to move executions into correctional facilities, ending public executions.

 1846 - Michigan becomes the first state to abolish the death penalty for all crimes except treason.

 1890 - William Kemmler becomes the first person executed by electrocution.